chaos-polymtl/lethe/doc/source/examples/sharp-immersed-boundary/flow-around-particle-sharp/flow-around-particle-sharp.rst

 We define the boundary conditions similarly to the :doc:`../../incompressible-flow/3d-flow-around-sphere/flow-around-sphere` example although, in our case, we won't need a boundary condition defined on the particle as the sharp immersed boundary method will take care of it.

-The domain makes use of an inlet velocity of :math:`1~m/s` on the left, slip boundary conditions parallel to the flow direction, and and an outlet with :math:`p = 0` on the right of the domain.
+The domain makes use of an inlet velocity of :math:`1~m/s` on the left, slip boundary conditions parallel to the flow direction, and an outlet with :math:`p = 0` on the right of the domain.
 In our case, the outlet boundary condition is the same as the natural boundary condition can therefore be left unchanged as Lethe will apply it by default.

 .. code-block:: text